ITALIANS OF CENTRAL OKLAHOMA

 Section 1:

-The governing and management of the Club will be vested in a Board which will have six (6) members elected from the Club.
+The governing and management of the Club will be vested in a Board as set forth in Article 6.
 The President, Vice President, Secretary and Treasures shall be on the Board, along with the Immediate Past President and one Trustee for a total of six (6) members.
-The four elected officers shall each serve on the Board during their term of two (2) years: the Immediate Past President will serve until replaced by the outgoing President, at the next regular election; and the elected Trustee will serve three years.
+The four elected officers shall each serve on the Board during their term of two (2) years or longer if approved by the membership and if accepted by the serving officer: the Immediate Past President will serve until replaced by the outgoing President, at the next regular election; and the elected Trustee will serve three years.

 Section 2: